 Now Pay Your Bills

 Once your budget is finalized on paper, then pay all your regular bills.
-Most people don’t normally pay cash for things like the phone bill, electric, water, cable, and so forth.
+Most people don’t normally pay cash for things like the phone bill, electric, water, cable, mortgage/rent, and so forth.
 Just pay these as you normally would by:

 - Using the electronic bill pay feature on your bank’s website